Connector for OData – Integration in applications

 Returns the contents of a file as a base-64 encoded string.
 The following parameters are expected:

-• recId: The primary key of the data record with the file field.
+• recId: The primary key of the data record with the file field

 • fileId: The ID of the file

-• fieldGuid: The field GUID of the file field.
+• fieldGuid: The GUID field of the file field

 • upFileResource upload